THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Potential exists for lack of cultural continuity if training is too highly individualized May not be efficient in terms of time invested by the company

-Key Leadership Skills All Leadership Development Programs Should Support
+Key Leadership Skills a Development Program Should Support

-There are some leadership skills that are so fundamental that they can make or break leadership effectiveness at any level.
-Leadership development programs should offer lessons that support and strengthen self-awareness, lifelong learning, influence, and communication.
+Some leadership skills are so fundamental that they can make or break leadership effectiveness at any level.
+A Leadership development program should offer lessons that support and strengthen self-awareness, lifelong learning, influence, and communication.

-Self-awareness, as I have said many times, is one of the most – perhaps the most – important leadership quality, because it underlies every action of a true leader.
+As I have said many times, self-awareness is one of the most important leadership qualities because it underlies every action of a true leader.
 Self-awareness begins with self-knowledge and is closely related to emotional intelligence.
 It allows us to evaluate situations, “read” the room, understand our emotions, and behave proactively rather than reactively.

 Lifelong learning is necessary for everyone and leaders in particular.
 We live in a time of rapid change, and the markets and technologies we count on today can be superseded at any time.
 The leader who stops learning is a leader nearing the end of their effectiveness.

 Influence is similar to authority.
 It comes primarily from setting a great example.
-A leader’s influence has the power to shape character, behavior, and attitudes, for good or ill.
+A leader’s influence can shape character, behavior, and attitudes for good or ill.
 Every leader must understand their influence on others and the surprising amount of responsibility that goes along with it.

-How Participants Can Get the Most from Leadership Development Programs
+How Participants Can Get the Most from a Leadership Program

 Excellent time management helps leadership development program participants prepare and get the most from their program.